A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Preliminaries

-\textbf{Anonymity:} We will provide a service mode, which is called \textit{private mode}, where the servers will simply handle the requests from the users without taking any users' identities information.
-In general, anonymity means that the server cannot identify who it is interacting with in \textit{private mode} beyond the information derived from the requests.
-To formalize this property, consider two users with identities $ID_0$ and $ID_1$, who interact with the server using the same requests.
-In \textit{private mode}, the server's view includes $\{ID_0,ID_1,inter\_info,lience(ID_0), Q, A\}$ and $\{ID_0,ID_1,inter\_info,lience(ID_1), Q, A\}$, where the $lience$ is used to indicate information about the authenticated user, $inter\_ info$ represents the information generated during the interaction between the server and users $ID_0$ and $ID_1$, including $m'_0$, $m'_1$,$\sigma'_0$,$\sigma'_1$ and so on generated during the blind signature process.
+\textbf{Anonymity:} We provide a service mode, which is called \textit{private mode}, where the servers simply handle the requests from the users without considering any users' identity information.
+In general, anonymity implies that the server cannot identify who it is interacting with in \textit{private mode} beyond the information derived from the requests.
+To formalise this property, consider two users with identities $ID_0$ and $ID_1$, who interact with the server using the same requests.
+In \textit{private mode}, the server's view includes $\{ID_0,ID_1,inter\_info,lience(ID_0), Q, A\}$ and $\{ID_0, ID_1, inter\_info, lience\\(ID_1), Q, A\}$, where the $lience$ represents information regarding the authenticated user, and $inter\_ info$ represents the information generated during the interaction between the server and users $ID_0$ and $ID_1$, including $m'_0$, $m'_1$,$\sigma'_0$,$\sigma'_1$, and so on generated during the blind signature process.
 Here, $Q$ and $A$ represent the request and response, respectively.
-We refer to these views as $view_0$ and $view_1$ for simplicity.
+For simplicity, we refer to these views as $view_0$ and $view_1$.
 Now, a challenger $C$ selects a random bit $b \in \{0,1\}$.
 The adversary, given $\{view_0, view_1\}$, outputs a bit $b'$.
 The anonymity property holds if the probability $|Pr[b' = b] - 1/2|$ is less than $1/\textit{poly}$.
-It is important to note that anonymity implies unlinkability, meaning the server cannot determine whether two queries in \textit{Private Mode} originate from the same user beyond the information obtained from the queries themselves.
+It is important to note that anonymity implies unlinkability, implying the server cannot determine whether two queries in \textit{private mode} originate from the same user beyond the information obtained from the queries themselves.

 \textbf{Interest Protection:} This framework is designed to protect the interests of both users and servers.
 Upon payment or subscription, users gain access to the services they are entitled to.
-Additionally, users are limited to using only the services they have been granted, preventing overuse of the server's resources.
+In addition, users are limited to using only the services they have been granted, preventing overuse of the server's resources.